milos0000/MusicGeneration/README.md

 ## Heuristics
 1. Walking up and down to chords (based on progression)
 2. Sanctioning notes that are not in the scale except when they are used for chromatic walk.
-Program chooses another note from scale after sanction.
-3. Sanctioning notes that are frequently repeated (also by choosing random note from scale instead).
+3. Sanctioning notes that are frequently repeated.
+4. Pseudo-random choice of notes from scale to cover up sanctioned notes.
+Choice probability is based on current chord playing in the background.

 ## Dataset
 https://arxiv.org/abs/2008.07142